intel-analytics/BigDL-2.x/readthedocs/source/doc/Orca/Overview/distributed-training-inference.md

 predictions = est.predict(data=df,
                           feature_cols=['image'])
 ```
 The `data` argument in `fit` method can be a spark DataFrame, a XShards or a `tf.data.Dataset`.
-See the *data-parallel processing pipeline* [page](./data-parallel-processing.md) for more details.

 The `data` argument in `predict` method can be a spark DataFrame or a XShards.
 See the *data-parallel processing pipeline* [page](./data-parallel-processing.md) for more details.

 View the related [Python API doc]() <TODO: link to be added> for more details.

 #### **2.2 TensorFlow 2.x and Keras 2.4+**

-The user can create an `Estimator` for TensorFlow 2.x from a Keras model (using a _Model Creator Function_).
+Users can create an `Estimator` for TensorFlow 2.x from a Keras model (using a _Model Creator Function_).
 For example:

 ```python
 def model_creator(config):